 A new $100 million casino project is being built by Caesars Entertainment Corporation in conjunction with the Eastern Band of Cherokee Indians.

 Located in Cherokee County, just outside the town of Murphy, the facility, known as Harrah's Cherokee Valley River Casino & Hotel, will feature a 60,000-square-foot casino, a 300-room hotel and a variety of dining options.

 The property is expected to open by the summer of 2015.

 For more information on visiting North Carolina call the state’s division of travel & tourism at (800) 847-4862 or go to: www.visitnc.com.

-Listed below is the casino in North Carolina.
-Click on its name to see a page of detailed information about it.
+Click on the name of a casino below to see a page of detailed information about it.